 Nowadays challah is a popular choice for people of all faiths.
 Intriguing new oils and flavors such as coconut, avocado, grape seed, and flaxseed, have turned this delicious and nutritious braided loaf into one of the greatest foods on the planet.

 The classic Zomick’s challah recipe contains flour, eggs, yeast, salt, sugar, margarine, and sesame or pumpkin seeds on top.
 But as time changes, so do people’s preferences.
 As a result, apart from the original challah flavors, today there are more than 30 different challah flavors.
 Many bakeries even have innovative tasting events, baking classes, and custom challah equipment.

 Zomick’s Bakery – The Legacy of Challah Making

-Making challah is a long, multisensory, multilevel process and it can bee view here at YouTube.
+Making challah is a long, multisensory, multilevel process and it can be viewed here on YouTube.
 If you’ve tried to make one on your own then you probably know that there is something special to it.
-From mixing the ingredients into a dough to letting it rise, kneading it, separating the dough, stretching and forming the balls, braiding the dough, glazing it, to baking it and breathing in the smell, every step of putting the bread together has its own significance.
+From mixing the ingredients into a dough to letting it rise, kneading it, separating the dough, stretching and forming the balls, braiding the dough, glazing it, baking it, to breathing in the smell, every step of putting the bread together has its own significance.